“One of Europe’s best family theme parks”

 Ten years ago, Freizeitpark Plohn was nothing more than a regional amusement park in German Saxony.
 The park had been around since 1996 and although locals probably loved it, foreign coaster enthusiasts had no reason to travel the (long) way.
 However, that changed in the year 2009, when Plohn opened a wooden roller coaster manufactured by Great Coasters International.
 This was a bold move for such a small-scaled amusement park, but it worked.
-Just as Toverland became a famous coaster destination thanks to the addition of Troy, Freizeitpark Plohn appeared on the wish list of many coaster fans thanks to the opening of El Toro.
+Freizeitpark Plohn appeared on the wish list of many coaster fans thanks to the opening of El Toro.
 Still, this wasn’t Plohn’s only smart move.
 In the following years, the park continued to present major expansions and the theming level has also risen steadily.

 Ab-so-lutely!
 This is an amusement park with some weaknesses, but the strengths are definitely on the winning side.
 Freizeitpark Plohn offers a great atmosphere, it has several world-class family rides and the park is just stunning.
 The staff’s friendliness could use a little improvement, but most other aspects of the park are on point.
 Due to its remote location, Plohn isn’t easy to combine with other well-known German parks.
 Still, it’s worth a considerable drive.

 Is this a hidden gem in the German theme park world?
 Would you prefer El Toro or Dynamite?
-And what about that cheap-looking fairytale forest?
+And what about that cheap-looking fairy tale forest?
 Share your opinion in the comments section at the bottom of this page.